 In an effort to improve the quality of young people’s lives, several states have introduced or passed legislation to require some form of educational opportunity for hunting, fishing and nature appreciation as part of a student’s elective academic curriculum.
 These programs aim to connect students with the natural world and can play an important role in addressing public health concerns associated with sedentary behavior and obesity.

+The health problems associated with poor dietary choices and absence of physical activity, particularly among America’s youth, is a growing concern among both physicians and lawmakers.
 The upward trend of obesity rates in America, especially among youth, is an alarming issue.
-The health problems associated with poor dietary choices and absence of physical activity, particularly among America’s youth, is a growing concern among both physicians and lawmakers.
-In recent years, children have elected to spend more of their free time in front of the television instead of in the outdoors enjoying the time honored traditions of hunting and angling.
+In recent years, children have elected to spend more of their free time in front of the television instead of in the outdoors enjoying the time-honored traditions of hunting and angling.
 According to a 2011 survey, 88% of youth 13-18 years old said that they use internet on a daily basis, with 69% saying that they watch TV or play video games every day.
 Less than 40% of those youth said that they hunt, fish, hike, etc., on a weekly basis.
 After a year of distanced online learning for 93% of households with school-age children, the numbers of kids using the internet have increased and the number of those going outside has decreased during COVID-19.
 In an effort to improve the quality of young people’s lives, several states have introduced legislation to require hunting, angling and nature appreciation in schools.
 This legislation can provide programs that institute hunting and angling education courses as part of the student’s elective academic curriculum.
 These programs are founded on the notion that instruction in hunting, angling, and/or nature appreciation can restore a desire for young boys and girls to spend more time being active in the outdoors and provide a boost in the physical health of our nation’s youth.

 Points of Interest